Human and Organizational Development

 The curriculum is planned to ensure that students obtain a strong foundation in the liberal arts, with emphasis on developing writing, oral presentation, and quantitative skills.
-The core curriculum includes human development, group dynamics, organizational theory and behavior, public policy, economics, statistics, and research methodology.
+The core curriculum includes applied human development, group dynamics, organizational theory and behavior, public policy, economics, statistics, and research methodology.
 Students acquire an understanding of human behavior in groups, organizations, and larger systems.

 Creative Problem Solving in Context

 More than 25 years ago, Peabody College began a small interdisciplinary program that offered undergraduates a degree in Human and Organizational Development.
 Emeritus Professor Robert Innes, founder of the program, recalls that he only expected five or six students to be interested.
 Instead, some 20 undergraduates enrolled, and interest in the program has continued to exceed expectations every year since.
 Human and Organizational Development (HOD) is now one of the largest undergraduate majors at Vanderbilt.

 What makes the program so popular?
 It’s an idea that’s as old as Peabody College itself and as fresh as the eager faces of the institution’s newest students.
 “Our focus is on making sure our students can apply what they learn in their classes to their personal lives and to their professional lives,” Innes explains.
 HOD majors begin the program in their freshman year with a core curriculum of classes in such critical workplace skills as writing, oral presentation, innovative problem solving, and understanding both small-group dynamics and the development of large organizations.